The Media and Entertainment Law Review: Belarus

 - respect for the rights, freedoms and legitimate interests of others;

-- checking the accuracy of obtained information, as well as providing reliable information for dissemination;
+- to check the accuracy of information obtained and provide reliable information for dissemination;

-- indicating the authorship at the will of persons providing information;
+- to indicate authorship according to the will of the persons providing information;

-- maintaining confidentiality of the information and its sources (with exceptions);
+- to maintain confidentiality of the information and its sources (with exceptions);

-- obtaining consent of persons for the dissemination of information on their private life;
+- to obtain consent from persons for the dissemination of information about their private life;

-- obtaining consent of persons for audio and video recording, filming and photography, excluding in public places and during events and cases when measures against possible identification of the person are taken;
+- to obtain consent from persons for audio and video recording, filming and photography, except in public places and during events and in cases when measures are taken to prevent possible identification of the person;

-- refusing the task given by the founder or (chief) editor if this task or its performance violates Belarus law; and
+- to refuse tasks set by the founder or (chief) editor where it or its performance violates Belarusian law;

 v Private action against publication